Home

 Great Dayton Flood in March 1913

 A great flood drowned the city of Dayton in March 1913.
 The event was aptly named the Great Dayton Flood.
-Waters rose from the Great Miami River and stranded the city’s people on their rooftops or upper floors of the building they occupied at the time.
+Waters rose from the Great Miami River and stranded the city’s people on their rooftops or upper floors of the buildings they occupied at the time.
 The natural disaster is considered to be the greatest to have happened in Ohio history.

 As his beloved city was under nature’s siege, Patterson put his company to work to help.
 He ordered NCR to begin the production of float-bottom boats for citizen rescue.
 He continued by organizing groups of rescue teams with area coverage much like his sales systems.
 In the end, the company put together 300 boats and rescued thousands of stranded individuals.
 NCR and Patterson’s response to the event garnered a serious public following and earned Patterson the title of hero.